Where did GIS begin?

 How has GIS developed into its current state?

 The history of GIS is remarkable.
 It has gone through stages of development.
-It’s been influenced from key people and technology development.
+It’s been influenced by key people and technology development.

 We outline each stage in the history of GIS below: